VenkatKS/parallelagent/midterm_report.md

 ### Finalization Of The Preliminary Outline

-One of the deliverables we wanted to completeby the midterm point is a API design that will allow us to offer a full-featured interface for GridWorld examples that utilize the package we're offering to build ontop of.
+One of the deliverables we wanted to complete by the midterm point is a API design that will allow us to offer a full-featured interface for GridWorld examples that utilize the package we're offering to build ontop of.